Playita Rosada – An Ocean Pool in Parguera

-There is a sign that says there is a fee of $1/person to enter the Playa Rosada area, but there was no on there to collect money on the day we went.
-Maybe the charge during the summer months.
+There is a sign that says there is a fee of $2 to park at the Playa Rosada area, but there was no on there to collect money on the day we went.
+Maybe they charge during the summer months.

 The posted hours said that Playa Rosada is open from 9am to 5pm, Tuesdays through Sundays.
 Closed on Monday.